CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Sensing Principle

 \subsubsection{Image Stitching}

+As shown in Fig. \ref{fig:tactile_process}(a), the central vision unit captures eight markers, including two centrally located and six near the edges.
+Upon contact, there's a risk that edge markers move out of view and become untrackable by a single unit.
+To address this, surrounding units can be used to expand the field of view, ensuring all markers are tracked with sufficient margins for post-contact movement.

-The process begins with identifying Regions of Interest (ROIs) within the initial image, selected for its distinct white background that simplifies blob detection and facilitates accurate determination of the centers of common markers.
-These centers provide a reference for defining the ROIs.
-The ROIs are chosen to exclude overlaps between units and to remove black and unutilized regions, as shown in Fig. \ref{fig:tactile_process}(a), ensuring that each unit's data is distinct and effectively utilized.
-After the identification of the ROIs, they are cropped from the initial image.
-Because of the inversion of the image projected onto the CMOS sensor, each cropped tile is flipped along both the X and Y axes.
-These adjusted ROIs are then stitched together, producing a high-resolution pre-contact image.
-When force is applied, a similar process is adopted using the same cropping regions to produce a stitched post-contact image, as depicted in Fig. \ref{fig:tactile_process}(b).
-This approach guarantees consistency and accuracy, thereby enabling reliable comparisons between the pre-contact and post-contact states.
+The process starts with capturing an initial image, featuring a clear white background without any contact on the sensor surface.
+This background simplifies blob detection and aids in determining the centers of common markers, which serve as references for defining Regions of Interest (ROIs).
+Selected ROIs prevent overlaps between units and exclude black and unused areas, ensuring each unit's view is unique and effectively utilized.
+After identifying the ROIs, they are cropped and stitched into a single image.
+Upon applying force, the same cropping regions produce a stitched post-contact image, as shown in Fig. \ref{fig:tactile_process}(b).
+This stitched image ensures the tracking of all markers after contact.